thomasdoerr/volumio-equalizer/README.md

 sudo nano mpd.conf
 ```

-Search for the device entry in the audio_output and comment the entry by adding a #.
+Search for the device entry in the audio_output and comment the entry by adding a `#` at the beginning of the line.
 Create a new entry which sets the device to the EQUALIZER. "plug:plugequal"

 ```